Sign Up For Our

 • Adult: 20+ (Adult Category-see note below)

-Age Cut Off: For both Regionals and Nationals, please place all dancers by their age as of January 1, 2010.
-(If there are substitutions or additions or deletions for Nationals, please recalculate the average age to determine proper age placement.)
-For group dances, average their ages and then drop any numbers to the right of the decimal point.
+Age Cut Off: For both Regionals and Nationals, dancers are placed by their age as of January 1 of that season.
+For group dances, ages are averaged and anything to the right of the decimal point is dropped.

 Adult Category:

-Any performer 20 years or older dancing in any solo, duet/trio or group is considered to be in the Adult division.
+Any dance that includes a performer 20 years or older is placed in the Adult division.

 If a question should arise concerning the age of a contestant, a birth certificate must be provided at the competition as proof of age.
 All protests must be presented in writing within 30 minutes of the incident to the competition director.